dmbarbour/awelon/AboutAO.md

 An interesting feature of document-like structures is that they can be navigated and manipulated incrementally, using a purely functional cursor called a [zipper](http://en.wikibooks.org/wiki/Haskell/Zippers), a data structured developed by Huet in 1997.
 Thus, navigating and manipulating the environment extends to navigating and manipulating the individual documents. *Effectively, AO's programming environment is analogous to a desktop user environment, with different stacks representing different windows.*

-*TRIVIA:* The navigable environment design for AO was the precursor for developing Awelon environment as a full UI model.

-## Documenting AO Code

-AO does not have a syntax for comments.

-Instead, documentation for any given word in AO may be achieved by defining a 'documentation' word based on a simple naming convention.
-If we've developed word `foo`, we may document it with a word called `doc.foo`.
-Naturally, not every word is documented (e.g. we're unlikely to develop `doc.doc.word` for most words).

-The behavior of a documentation word would be the construction of a document, which can be rendered and presented to a programmer.
-Usefully, the definition of documentation words would be subject to the normal reuse and refactoring techniques for all AO code.
-Frameworks, templates, figures, graphs, rich formatting, and even interactive documentation are quite feasible.

-In a well designed programming environment, documentation shouldn't always be essential.
-Most words should have short definitions, that become readable to programmers once they know the component words.
-Visualization, animation, live code or REPLs, and tests, should help programmers learn many words without explanation in natural language.

-Documentation "in code" is not recommended for AO systems, since it can hinder refactoring, optimization, and alternative views for projectional editing.
+### Integrating Alternative Environments

+The standard environment was developed assuming text-based editing, and relatively simple visualizations.
+But non-standard environments are certainly feasible, e.g. for frameworks, or for streamable programs as the basis for UI and augmented reality (a goal of the Awelon project).

+The integration point between environments will generally be "software components" that have a relatively narrow interface for inputs and outputs.
+When the interface is narrow, writing adapter code is trivial.

-## Automatic Refactoring and Discovery
+## Refactoring and Discovery

-A significant and often underestimated advantage of tacit concatenative is how easy it is to refactor programs based on simple pattern discovery at the syntactic layer.
-If five to seven words are observed in a sequence many times, it may be worth refactoring into a new word.
-Similarly, we can easily seek "alternative" factorings, by searching for patterns in the expanded definitions.

-In addition to finding new factorings, we should expect to find much code that could be factored better based on existing words.
-These discoveries are useful for didactic purposes, a programmer can begin to learn about existing projects that use similar patterns.

-A good programming environment for AO should be continuously seeking and highlighting opportunities for refactoring, reuse, rewrites.
-It shouldn't be obtrusive about it, but the opportunities should exist.
-Similarly, it should support cross-project refactoring and transforms on existing code, based on simple pattern recognition.
+An often underestimated advantage of tacit concatenative is how *easy* refactoring is at the syntactic or structural layers.
+When refactoring is easy, it happens often and fluidly, and software can more readily help.
+Essentially, the [activation energy](http://en.wikipedia.org/wiki/Activation_energy) is lower.

+In AO, users can learn words.
+A word is often defined by a sequence of five to twelve more words.
+When a sequence is encountered a few times in a codebase, the programming environment might highlight it for refactoring.

+We can also explore spatial aliasing - how we choose to factor the borders between words.
+Conceptually, we can expand definitions in place and decide whether different borders and boundaries would lead to greater reuse or more comprehensible code.

+A good AO programming environment should greatly aide with refactoring, highlighting opportunities without being obtrusive about it.

+And refactoring doesn't need to find new words; if an AO dictionary is used for hundreds or thousands of projects, it is quite possible that another project has already discovered the useful and reusable words that you desire.
+The greater history a dictionary has, the more such words will be discovered.

+Discovery becomes a didactic experience, an opportunity to learn a new word, study how it is used, possibly learn about a project related to your own.

 ## Dissassembly and Translation

-An interesting property of AO code is that the dictionary is effectively a grammar.
-Thus, disassembly of ABC code back into an AO dictionary is quite feasible, based on simple recognition of words or word sequences - effectively, the dictionary parses the program.
+An interesting property of AO code is that disassembly of a large ABC constructs is quite feasible in terms of matching code to a dictionary.
+Disassembly can be modeled as a parsing or refactoring problem.

-This feature could be used both for understanding code and for translating between highly divergent dictionaries.
+This approach could be used both for understanding ABC code, and for translating code between highly divergent dictionaries.